ec-builds/enterprise-homelab/docs/reference/monitoring/rsyslog-forwarding.md

 ## Security Considerations

-Standard syslog over TCP/514 is not encrypted or authenticated.
+> [!note]
+> The configuration in this guide uses plain syslog over TCP/514.
+TCP provides reliable transport but does not encrypt or authenticate syslog messages.
+UDP/514 is also unencrypted and unauthenticated and may be used for devices that do not support TCP.

 For trusted internal networks: